 Overall Satisfaction with Cisco 9000 Series Aggregation Services Routers (ASR 9000)

 We are using it for core and peering routers due to the insane FIB storage available compared to the Nexus 7Ks they replaced.
-We were not using any platform-specific features so when hardware refresh time came up and the options were N7700 or A9900 it seemed to be a no-brainer based on the capability in terms of both hardware and software and side-by-side cost comparison.
+We were not using any platform-specific features so when hardware refresh time came up and the options were [the] N7700 or [the] A9900.
+It seemed to be a no-brainer based on the capability in terms of both hardware and software and side-by-side cost comparison.
 Is a 9900 overkill for a standard IP core?
 Definitely, but we were looking to maintain a full table and not have to worry about FIB limitations.

-- Upgrade process overly complicated compared to NX-OS or IOS: new images and the current configuration need to be compiled into "golden IOS's".
-If you don't include the configuration, you will have a clean device with no config.
+- [The] upgrade process [is] overly complicated compared to NX-OS or IOS.
+New images and the current configuration need to be compiled into "golden IOS's".
+If you don't include the configuration, you will have a clean device with no configuration.

-- Major bugs in every release.
+- [There are] major bugs in every release.
 We have had to cycle through all of our routers 3 times in the last year for updates due to show-stopping bugs that did not come to light until after the changes were made in production.

-- Terrible documentation.
+- [It has] terrible documentation.
 You have to mine their site to get to any documentation for recent versions of IOS-XR.
-If you make the leap from 32-bit cXR to 64-bit eXR then the documentation is more-or-less non-existent.
+If you make the leap from 32-bit cXR to 64-bit eXR, then the documentation is more or less non-existent.
 Due to the internal architecture of hardware itself, technical specs can change from software version to software version, so don't expect any sort of firm scalability numbers.
 You'll have to rely on your sales engineer for that.